aditya24raj/darth_waydr/README.md

 2. chmod +x install_waydroid.sh
 3. ./install_waydroid.sh

-## Launch or Stop Waydroid on Desktop distros
+# Waydroid aliases on Desktop distros
 The installer creates aliases on desktop distros to easily launch and stop waydroid.

 Restart shell/terminal if you cannot access following aliases -